jcyk/knnlm/README.md

-a simple yet complete implementation of KNN LM that
+a simple implementation of KNN LM that
 1. builds on pretrained GPT-2
 2. returns the nearest neighbors in context